craigrusselltiu/file-system/README.md

 # File System
 A file system written from scratch in C, highlighting memory and resource management using synchronisation primitives.

+## What I Learned
+- C
+- Concurrency (in C)
+- Memory management with malloc and free
+- Hashing and hash trees
+- Among other things!

 ## Files and Components

 ### file_data